twobombs/OpenSSH/readme.md

 This build is under development to host X-Windows sessions from the container using mostly Chocolatey modules

 # Alpha
-As this is a rewrite from a crude albeit functioning X-POC that was hosted as a blob only, therefore a Dockerfile rewrite was in place
+As this is a rewrite from a crude albeit functioning X-POC that was hosted as a blob only, a Dockerfile rewrite was in place

 # Reason to exist
 Because Windows, even containers, need a GUI even when it's a crude one IMHO